 Lately, I’ve been fascinated with the metaphysics of reading and writing, for example speed reading and analytical reading.
 Although the title of this book suggests it’s aimed at people, who want to write literature themselves, it’s also beneficial for readers, since it can help you understand the stuff you’re reading a lot better.

-Published in 2006 by Francine Prose, who’s published over 30 books in both fiction and non-fiction, together with Harper Collins, this book takes examples from over 100 pieces of tried and true literary classics and shows you how to make sense of them.
+Published in 2006 by Francine Prose, who’s published over 30 books in both fiction and non-fiction, together with Harper Collins, Reading Like A Writer takes examples from over 100 pieces of tried and true literary classics and shows you how to make sense of them.

 Here are 3 lessons to help you become a better reader (and writer):